-- 3.1 Lawful Ground for Processing is a term that derives from data protection law and refers to an organisation's legitimate (or lawful) grounds for collecting and using Personal Data.
-In order to lawfully collect and use a person's Personal Data FIX must identify a Lawful Ground for Processing.
-This is important as some of the rights an individual may exercise against FIX under data protection law will depend on FIX's Lawful Ground for Processing the applicable data. - 3.2 "Records" means all and any records containing business and personal data and information, including paper documents, including but not limited to final versions, drafts, correspondence, handwritten notes, and diary entries, as well as video and audio tapes and all computer files, e-mail, and other documents or data in electronic form on hard drives, servers, disks, back-up tapes, hand-held devices, or any other media or devices. - 3.3 "Register" has the meaning given at para 8.1.4. - 3.4 "Legal Exception" means FIX records which are or may be relevant to actual or potential litigation, dispute or government investigation, must be preserved under the control of the Legal Team in the relevant jurisdiction. - 3.5 "Legal Team" means a team of in-house counsel or advisers within an organisation responsible for advising on legal matters affecting the organisation and its business dealings.
+- 3.1 "Records" means all and any records containing business and personal data and information, including paper documents, including but not limited to final versions, drafts, correspondence, handwritten notes, and diary entries, as well as video and audio tapes and all computer files, e-mail, and other documents or data in electronic form on hard drives, servers, disks, back-up tapes, hand-held devices, or any other media or devices. - 3.2 "Register" has the meaning given at para 8.1.4. - 3.3 "Legal Exception" means FIX records which are or may be relevant to actual or potential litigation, dispute or government investigation, must be preserved under the control of the Legal Team in the relevant jurisdiction. - 3.4 "Legal Team" means a team of in-house counsel or advisers within an organisation responsible for advising on legal matters affecting the organisation and its business dealings.